Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 Requires Windows 10 and .NET (installed with Windows 10), plus a little imagination.

+## What's it not for?

+This isn't meant to be a high-performance MIDI scripting library.
+PowerShell, by its nature, is command-line focused and is not like sending MIDI messages straight from compiled C code.
+If there are common requests that you believe should be packaged up into higher performance code and made its own PowerShell cmdlet, however, I'm happy to entertain that.
+See Requests below.

 ## Requests?

-If you have ideas for scripts you want to see as an example, please let me know.
-Also, if you have some functionality you'd like to see exposed, or something made easier, I'm happy to work on this to make it as useful as possible.
+If you have ideas for scripts you want to see as examples, please let me know.
+Also, if you have some functionality you'd like to see exposed, or something made easier, I'm happy to work on this to make it as useful and fun as possible.

 ## System Requirements